-As christians, whatever we do must be to the glory of God, our creator.
+As Christians, whatever we do must be to the glory of God, our creator.
 This is more particularly so in the way we dress.
-In many decided rape cases, judges have ruled that, the victims were accomplices, having induced their assailants by their mode of dressing and general appearances.
+In many decided rape cases, judges have ruled that the victims were accomplices, having induced their assailants by their mode of dressing and general appearances.
 The Yorubas also agree that the way one dresses generally reflects on the way others perceive one – either with respect or disdain.
 A person who dresses like a hooligan is seen and treated as such while a lady who dresses like a prostitute is seen and treated as such.
-When a woman dresses with half the breast bare and uncovered or when from her stomach down to the abdomen is uncovered or when a skirt is so short that it leaves little or nothing to the imagination or when seated, her underwear is exposed, all these amount to invitation to the opposite gender to buy sex for money or other favours such as marks.
+When a woman dresses with half the breast bare and uncovered or when from her stomach down to the abdomen is uncovered or when a skirt is so short that it leaves little or nothing to the imagination or when seated, her underwear is exposed, these amount to an invitation to the opposite gender to buy sex for money or other favors such as marks.

 1. Every student shall desire decency in dressing and appearance that presents the image of a cultured and educated person.

-2. Moderation in dressing is a sign of a good christian upbringing.
+2. Moderation in dressing is a sign of a good Christian upbringing.
 Extravagance in dressing is outward evidence of vanity.
 It is capable of leading youth astray especially when parents are unable to afford them.
-The insatiable love of extravagant and flamboyant attire, which cannot be supported would lead male students to stealing as well as encourage gansterism.
+The insatiable love of extravagant and flamboyant attire, which cannot be supported would lead male students to stealing as well as encourage gangsterism.
 Female students can be lured into prostitution and even steal.

 3. The Bible enjoins Christians to avoid ostentatious and extravagant dressing.
 Joseph Ayo Babalola University students should therefore focus more on internal and eternal adornment of purity and love beyond outward extravagant adornment.

-4. Dressing to the place of worship for both male and female students must be formal whether they are native or european attire.
+4. Dressing to the place of worship for both male and female students must be formal whether they are native or European attire.

 1. Skirts must be long enough to cover the knees while seating or standing.
-If skirt is slit, the slit must not go above the knees.
+If the skirt is slit, the slit must not go above the knees.